 - Trezor One and Model T : hardware wallet

 - KeepKey Wallet : hardware wallet

 - Binance Trust Wallet : mobile software wallet

 Cryptocurrency market is fast gaining popularity in the 21st century.
 It attracts millions of players from other industries such as cryptocurrency insurance.
 Bloomberg report shows that crypto insurance has become a “big opportunity”.

 Even though cryptocurrency market is highly volatile, the coins are “becoming more relevant, vital, and prevalent on the real economy.
 That is why it is vital to work with an insurance company.

 Did you know that Coinbase, North America’s largest cryptocurrency exchange holds two percent of its coins insured with a Lloyd’s of London?
 Due to instabilities in this ecosystem such as skyrocketing valuation, an exchange requires proper insurance.

 I cannot provide a simple answer for this as it all depends on your requirements as a user.
 If you only want to hold your asset then cold storage is the best option.
 In case, you were planning to execute a number of transactions in future then a hot storage would do.
 If you are going to hold and execute trades then you can consider both as you mitigate the risks.

 Storing your crypto in hot wallet does not mean that they are unsafe.
 It is only that it renders them vulnerable to hackers.
 Keeping them in cold storage does not mean that they are safe as well.
 It only reduces the risks of fraud.
-If you need to store your crypto securely then consult with Trello.
-We have got you covered!

 I am a data analyst by profession who loves to crunch numbers at daytime and come home wondering how my passive income numbers for the day look like.
 I believe in being rich rather than looking rich.
 Follow me for Cryptocurrency, FIRE, Personal Finance, Credit Cards and Digital Nomad updates